Friday, 2 April 2021

-Autumn is a time when weeds can germinate and establish in pastures, particularly if the pasture has been stressed by drought, insect damage, overgrazing or pugged during wet conditions.
-This opens the pasture up and lets light through, allowing weeds to germinate and establish.
+Now is the time when weeds can germinate and establish in pastures, particularly if the pasture has been stressed by drought, insect damage, overgrazing or pugged during wet conditions.
+These actions open the pasture up and lets light through, allowing weeds to germinate and establish.

 Left unattended, seedling weeds like thistles and ragwort can grow to become a significant problem in the following spring and summer, so now is a good time to check the condition of pastures and identify those that might need spraying.
 There can be a temptation to wait until spring, but as the weeds are likely to be larger and harder to kill, methods of control are unlikely to be as effective.

 It is important to spray annual and biennial weeds like thistles and ragwort before they have a chance to bolt.
 Once bolting has occurred it is often not possible to get effective control without sacrificing the clover in the pasture.
 This is particularly important with winged and variegated thistles which bolt much earlier in the spring.

 There is often a lack of good scientific information about the economics of spraying pastures for weed control.
 Where good pasture monitoring is carried out, the poorer-performing pastures can be identified from pasture production data.
 Otherwise, most decisions are made based on previous experience or “gut feel” of whether weeds are bad enough to cause a significant reduction in pasture production and quality.